WOVEN

 Delivered by Edson Burton

 Dr Edson Burton is a poet, and writer of drama for radio, stage and screen.
 His work has been produced by Show of Strength, Trinity Community Arts, and the Bristol Old Vic.
 He is co-founder of Black theatre company Dip & Fall Back and is Bristol Old Vic associate artist.
 Edson’s academic specialisms include: Afrofuturism, The Transatlantic Slave Trade, Race and Representation.
+He has worked as a consultant and coordinator for a range of national and regional history based projects.

 Delivered by Ruth Kapadia

 Ruth has been at Arts Council England for over 15 years, working in the diversity team, advising applicants and assessing grant applications.
 She previously worked in a small provincial theatre, for a mental health charity and for an artist development agency.
+Away from work she loves to travel in India, and looks after rabbits when their people are away on holiday.

-Presenting your art (online workshop)
+presenting your art

 Delivered by Deanna Rodger

 Deanna Rodger is an international poet, performer and facilitator.
-She featured on The Art That Made Us (BBC1) and her reimagined version of ‘If’ which was read by Serena Williams for International Women's Day (BBC Sport).
-Her poetry has been welcomed across the world including Mexico, Sudan, and Lebanon and has been commissioned by Adidas, FIFA, St Paul’s Cathedral, Nationwide, Young Vic and Amnesty International.
+She featured on The Art That Made Us (BBC1) and her reimagined version of ‘If’ was read by Serena Williams for International Women's Day (BBC Sport).
+Her poetry has been welcomed across the world including.; Mexico, Sudan, and Lebanon, and commissions include; Adidas, FIFA, St Paul’s Cathedral, Nationwide, Young Vic, andAmnesty International.
+She is the recipient of a number of grants and residencies.

 creative FACILITATION: using your artform to lead sessions